 When it comes to market research, there are more data collection methods available than you could ever imagine.
 It makes finding alternative solutions easier if the methodology you were originally interested in isn’t panning out.

 For a good reason, mobile ethnography has become one of the latest trends in market research.
 Smartphone users can use their devices to give researchers insight into their worlds through photos and videos.

-Here are some advantages to using mobile ethnography in market research:
+Here are some advantages of using mobile ethnography as a replacement to intercept surveys:

-- Cost-effectiveness: Mobile ethnography is much more cost-effective compared to traditional, on-site ethnographic research methods.
+- Cost-effectiveness: Mobile ethnography is much more cost-effective compared to traditional research and on-site ethnographic methods.
 Between on-site staffing, training, and other logistics, mobile ethnography allows you to do more research for less money.

 - Better insight: Consumers are now able to take your brand along with them through their experiences and decision-making processes.
 The videos and pictures submitted by participants will be extremely useful in understanding consumer behavior and formulating better consumer insights.